we become open to the world that we are living in.

 Now, forty some odd years later, it's obvious that for quite a long while I hadn't really understood the nature of the Real Deal.
 Although the words numberless and inexhaustible, and impossible (twice, no less) were there in plain sight, they might as well have been in fine print somewhere on the back of the contract.
 I didn't quite get it.

 Although I was mouthing the words each day, until the past several years, I hadn't fully taken it to heart.
-The Bodhisattva Vow came with no guarantees.
-As Practice deepened, I had to open my heart and mind more fully to the utter impossibility of the final and perfect enlightenment of myself and all sentient beings -- and commit my life to doing exactly that.
+The Bodhisattva Vow comes with no guarantees.
+As Practice has deepened, I've had to open my heart and mind more fully to the utter impossibility of the final and perfect enlightenment of myself and all sentient beings -- and commit my life to doing exactly that.
 Again and again and again.